caleb531/personal-website/_pages/privacy-policy.md

 The apps on this website use the HTML5 Local Storage API to store user-inputted data and preferences.
 All of this data remains on your computer, and can be cleared through your web browser.
-To be clear, this data is not sent to anyone, and the data contains no personally-identifiable information whatsoever.
+The data contains no personally-identifiable information except whatever information you may enter into the app.
+To be clear, however, this data is not sent to anyone.

-## Sharing Features
+### Sharing Features

 Some of my apps (like [Expressions][expressions]) have sharing features that work by uploading your content to this website's server.
 This content never